danlucas/gdi-angular-intro-slides/content/binding.md

 {{ items[index] }}
 ```
 Note:
-- Show live example
 - no loops, conditionals, if/else
-- Where do those variables come from? (lead into controllers)
 - You don't really want to do logic in your view!
-- Binding is best for displaying data and showing off
+- Binding is best for displaying data